-2) The proposed settlement also requires DHS to conduct periodic reviews of the basic board rates, and to ask the Legislature for additional money to increase the board rates if a comparison of the existing rates to certain indexes shows an increase of five percent or more.
-DHS will use these indexes for 10 years.
-However, the Legislature is not obligated to fund any increases that DHS requests.
+(2) The proposed settlement also requires DHS to conduct periodic reviews of the basic board rates, and to ask the Legislature for additional money to increase the board rates if Hawaii's cost of living increases five percent or more.
+The settlement requires DHS to do this for ten years.
+And even though DHS must ask the Legislature to provide money to raise the board rates, the Legislature could refuse to fund any increases that DHS requests.